riya-amemiya/agrb/SECURITY.md

 ## Best Practices

-- Keep garb updated to the latest version
+- Keep agrb updated to the latest version
 - Review the changelog for any security-related updates
 - Use the tool only in repositories you trust
 - Verify the integrity of branches before and after rebase operations